MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

 The main entry point to the **Windows.Services.Store** namespace is the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class.
 This class provides methods you can use to get info for the current app and its available add-ons, get license info for the current app or its add-ons, purchase an app or add-on for the current user, and perform other tasks.
 To get a [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) object, do one of the following:

-* In a single-user app (that is, an app that runs only in the context of the user that launched the app), use the static [GetDefault](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getdefault.aspx) method to get a **StoreContext** object that you can use to access Windows Store-related data for the user.
+* In a single-user app (that is, an app that runs only in the context of the user that launched the app), use the static [GetDefault](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getdefault.aspx) method to get a **StoreContext** object that you can use to access Microsoft Store-related data for the user.
 Most Universal Windows Platform (UWP) apps are single-user apps.

   ```csharp
   Windows.Services.Store.StoreContext context = StoreContext.GetDefault();
   ```

-* In a [multi-user app](../xbox-apps/multi-user-applications.md), use the static [GetForUser](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getforuser.aspx) method to get a **StoreContext** object that you can use to access Windows Store-related data for a specific user who is signed in with their Microsoft account while using the app.
+* In a [multi-user app](../xbox-apps/multi-user-applications.md), use the static [GetForUser](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getforuser.aspx) method to get a **StoreContext** object that you can use to access Microsoft Store-related data for a specific user who is signed in with their Microsoft account while using the app.
 The following example gets a **StoreContext** object for the first available user.

   ```csharp
   var users = await Windows.System.User.FindAllAsync();